John Lofland (sociologist)

-John Franklin Lofland (born March 4, 1936) is an American sociologist best known for his studies of the peace movement and for his first book, Doomsday Cult: A Study of Conversion, Proselytization, and Maintenance of Faith, which was based on field work among a group of Unification Church members in California in the 1960s.
+John Franklin Lofland (March 4, 1946 – February 4, 2026) was an American sociologist best known for his studies of the peace movement and for his first book, Doomsday Cult: A Study of Conversion, Proselytization, and Maintenance of Faith, which was based on field work among a group of Unification Church members in California in the 1960s.
 It is considered to be one of the most important and widely cited studies of the process of religious conversion, and one of the first modern sociological studies of a new religious movement.

-Biography
+Life and career

 Lofland was born in Milford, Delaware, and attended Swarthmore College, Columbia University, and the University of California, Berkeley, where he earned a PhD in sociology based on his Unification Church study.
-Since 1970 he has been a professor in the sociology department at the University of California, Davis, where he is now emeritus Professor of Sociology.
+Since 1970, he has been a professor in the sociology department at the University of California, Davis, where he was emeritus Professor of Sociology.

-In the 1970s, 1980s, and 1990s Lofland did field work among peace demonstrators in the United States and in Europe.
+In the 1970s, 1980s, and 1990s, Lofland did field work among peace demonstrators in the United States and in Europe.
 He has undertaken administrative roles in several social science associations and contributed as an editor or associate editor to sociological publications.
 He has also been active in community organizations in Davis, California.

 Lofland's wife Lyn attended Stanford University and Antioch College, then completed a master's degree at the University of Michigan, followed by a doctorate at the University of California, San Francisco.
 She also taught at UC Davis.
 Lyn Lofland died on September 7, 2022.

+In 1988, Lofland received the Distinguished Scholarship Award from the American Sociological Association's Section on Collective Behavior and Social Movements for his book Protest.
+In 1995, he was honored with the George Herbert Mead Award by the Society for the Study of Symbolic Interaction for his career contributions to the study of human behavior.
+To honor the couple's contributions to the department, the University of California, Davis established the John and Lyn Lofland Undergraduate Research Award.

+Lofland died on February 4, 2026, at the age of 79.